curityio/kubernetes-training/3-curity-identity-server/README.md

 ## Deploy the Curity Identity Server

-Then run a more advanced Curity Identity Server deployment:
+Then run a more advanced Curity Identity Server deployment that includes a [JDBC data source](https://curity.io/docs/idsvr/latest/system-admin-guide/data-sources/index.html).\
+This example deployment uses PostgreSQL, though you could adapt the deployment to support a different provider:

 ```bash
 ./5-deploy-curity.sh